 Second Vice-President (will become President in fall 2020): 1 seat

 Directors-at-Large: 3 seats

 What do these positions involve?

-The two Directors at Large will begin their terms at the 2017 fall Annual Meeting.
-They will each serve a 3-year term on the Board of Directors ending in fall of 2020.
-Their responsibilities will include support of specifically assigned committees, strategic projects and, very importantly, overall contributions to the vibrancy and offerings of the Academy and the Board of Directors.
+The three Directors at Large will begin their terms at the 2018 fall Annual Meeting.
+They will each serve a 3-year term on the Board of Directors ending in fall of 2021.
+Their responsibilities will include serving as a Board Liaison of specifically assigned committees, strategic projects and overall contributions to the vibrancy and offerings of the Academy and the Board of Directors.
 The Junior Director at Large will have the same responsibilities of the Directors noted above but should be 35 years or younger at the time of the nomination.

 The elected Nominating Committee members will work with the immediate Past-President and three members elected by the Board.
 They will review all nominations, ensuring diversity and balance reflective of the nature of our membership as they propose a slate back to the membership for members’ election.
-The work of those nominated through this process will occur in the fall of 2017 to spring of 2018.
+The work of those nominated through this process will occur in the Spring of 2019.

 What should I do as an AACPDM Member!?
 How do I nominate someone?

 Consider those who you think would be energetic contributors to the roles above and who may have an interest in the Board or Nominating Committee.
 In particular, consider those who you believe have had some knowledge of and experience with our academy, perhaps through their involvement as a committee member and/or committee chair or through a special project.

 Please complete the online nominations form by February 23, 2018.